 Visit our Volunteer pages to learn more!

-HDA also accepts financial donations and donations of goods and services from Foundations and Corporations, as well as materials and services from local businesses which can be donated via our Gifts In-Kind page.
+HDA also accepts financial donations and donations of goods and services (in-kind gifts) from Foundations and Corporations, as well as materials and services from local businesses which can be donated via our Gifts In-Kind page.

 Restricted donations (donations marked for a specific purpose) are used for a program, project, or event of the donor's choosing.